pdp2shirts/opi/OPI_RELEASE_APPROACH.md

   * Some language specific bindings for those files.
 For example, bindings for C++, golang, python, and Rust
   * Documentation around the protobuf files
-* A reference implementation which implements the protobuf files
+* An example implementation which implements the protobuf files
   * gRPC server code which incorporates the protobuf files
   * Implementation specific examples of the APIs themselves
     * SPDK for the Storage APIs